CeTTL/eResources/Panopto/download-and-install-panopto.md

 ![](images/Panopto-Set-Up.png)

+> [!NOTE]
-?> **Note:** For immediate assistance on installing Panopto, please contact the Service Desk on 838 4008, or log a request through the online self-service portal, [Kuhukuhu](https://waikato.ivanticloud.com/Modules/SelfService/).
+> For immediate assistance on installing Panopto, please contact the Service Desk on 838 4008, or log a request through the online self-service portal, [Kuhukuhu](https://waikato.ivanticloud.com/Modules/SelfService/).